Pierstoval/Confman/README.md

 ### Run a particular command on **all** projects

-Run the `projects:command:no-output` command or one of its aliases `command` or `command:all`.
+Run the `projects:command:all` command or one of its aliases `command` or `command:all`.

 ```
-❯ ./run projects:command:no-output -- git fetch --all --prune
+> confman projects:command:all -- git fetch --all --prune

 Running /bin/git fetch --all --prune on all projects…
 -----------------------------------------------------